The 3rd KAVLI SYMPOSIUM ON SCIENCE JOURNALISM (Washington, DC – February 15-17, 2016)

-In February 2014 the World Federation of Science Journalists and The Kavli Foundation organised their first Symposium on the Future of Science Journalism.
+In February 2014 the World Federation of Science Journalists and The Kavli Foundation organized their first Symposium on the Future of Science Journalism.
 An international group of 50 leading science journalists and experts of 16 countries assembled in Oak Brook, Illinois to explore and discuss the future of science journalism.
 The goal of the symposium was to move forward a selection of issues important to this specific type of journalism.
-Three key themes were discussed: better defining science journalism, the international collaboration between science journalists and supporting science journalism.
+Three key themes were discussed: better-defining science journalism, the international collaboration between science journalists and supporting science journalism.

 Different working groups came up with recommendations for the chosen themes.

 To better define science journalism recommendations were made to create a document on the skills and core values of science journalists.
 The document seeks to support a future generation of journalists in having clarity in their mission and to reflect the future prospects for the profession.
 In addition, the relationship between Science Media Centres and science journalists was discussed and how to help journalists to sell science journalism through a proactive marketing campaign.